asianirish/AI-Ronaut/README.md

 Our team is committed to realizing these plans and continuously improving the project.
 We believe that these enhancements will greatly benefit our users and contribute to the further development of AI.

-## Licenses

-This project is distributed under two licenses: the CC BY-NC-SA License and a commercial license.
-This means:

-1. You are free to use, modify, and distribute this project under the terms of the CC BY-NC-SA License.
-2. If you plan to use this project for commercial purposes, you need to obtain a commercial license.
-Please contact us at asianirish@gmail.com for more information on the commercial license.

-We aim to maintain the openness and accessibility of this project by providing the permissive CC BY-NC-SA License.
-However, we also understand that some organizations may be interested in commercial usage.
-We offer the option of a commercial license to provide additional support and development for the project.

 ## Donate